Dietetic Internship Program Curriculum

 Food Service Management

-Food Service Management encompasses several areas including patient food service, purchasing, production, catering, and cafeteria management.
+Food Service Management gives the interns hands-on experience working within a large food delivery engineering operation.
+They’ll assist in all areas, including patient food service, purchasing, production, catering, and cafeteria management.
 Interns develop skills in menu planning, food production and distribution, standardization of recipes, quality control and improvement, safety and sanitation, fiscal control and financial management, and human resource management.
 The Food Service Management Rotation is approximately four weeks.

 Opportunity for a Pediatric Focus

 In partnership with Boston Children’s Hospital (BCH), we have the capacity to provide a pediatric focus for 1 or 2 interns.
-The experience would allow the intern to spend 12-20 weeks in the pediatric setting, in place of some adult nutrition rotations.
+This alternate experience allows an intern to spend approximately 10-12 weeks in the pediatric setting, in place of some adult nutrition and specialty rotations at BIDMC.

 Plan Your Own

 Dietetic interns have a unique opportunity to plan their own learning objectives and experiences.
 This allows them to gain experiences that align directly with their professional goals.
-Recent examples of areas of dietetics they have gained exposure to include:
+Common examples of areas of dietetics they have gained exposure to include the following: